-When you’re seeking methods to reduce heating and cooling expenses, getting a smart thermostat is an intelligent decision.
-These devices learn your favorite temperatures and routine and then develop an energy-efficient schedule to match.
-What’s even better is that you can change and watch your settings from nearly anywhere with your phone, whether you’re lying in bed or on the go.
-(You might even be able to get a free smart thermostat depending on rebate programs from your utility supplier in Cedar Rapids.)
+When you’re seeking ways to decrease energy bills, getting a smart thermostat is an intelligent idea.
+These devices pick up on your favorite temperatures and routine and then develop an energy-efficient schedule that fits.
+What’s even better is that you can regulate and monitor your settings from almost anywhere with your phone, whether you’re lying in bed or out and about.
+(You might even be able to receive a free smart thermostat depending on rebate programs from your utility supplier in Cedar Rapids.)

-In many instances, adding a smart home thermostat with the support of Ilten's is a straightforward job if you have a more modern house.
+Most of the time, installing a smart home thermostat with the support of Ilten's is an uncomplicated task if you have a newer house.
 But what if your residence is older or doesn’t have the correct wiring?
-Can you still add a smart thermostat without C wire?
-We’ll help you demystify the process so you can pick the ideal thermostat and get energy savings for years to come.
+Can you still install a smart thermostat without C wire?
+We’ll help you figure out the process so you can select the correct thermostat and get energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

-Most programmable thermostats need batteries.
-When you’re upgrading to a smart thermostat, you’ll discover that many need a C wire, or common wire, for power.
-Without this wire, your new thermostat may cause your heating and cooling system to have malfunctions.
+The majority of programmable thermostats use batteries.
+When you’re switching to a smart thermostat, you’ll learn that many have to have a C wire, or common wire, for power.
+Without this wire, your new thermostat might cause your heating and cooling system to have malfunctions.

 You can ascertain if you have a C wire by doing the following: